 Munki is a handy tool for managing software installations on macOS.
 It's one of the most common and reputable open-source solutions known to MacAdmins — so much so that we decided to bake it right into SimpleMDM!

 Its features are highlighted by an internal app store known as the Managed Software Center.
-This provides users a simple interface and self-serve experience for installing and updating software.
+This provides users with a simple interface and self-serve experience for installing and updating software.
 Admins can also remotely deploy unsigned packages otherwise not permitted by Apple MDM and enforce software installations, updates, removals, and much more.

-Munki's integration with SimpleMDM enhances macOS software management by automating the management of software lifecycle and maintenance.
+Munki's integration with SimpleMDM enhances macOS software management by automating the management of the software lifecycle and maintenance.
 It also eliminates the need for a separate web server, streamlining the delivery of Munki resources to devices.

 For MDMs in general, Munki is commonly integrated into deployment workflows alongside MDM and the Apple Automated Device Enrollment Program (ADE) to offer a pleasant onboarding experience for users and admins alike.